 Which of the two major players in the beach volleyball scene produce the best ball?
-It’s a question that is being asked ever more frequently here in the UK, since Wilson’s partnership with the UK Beach Tour came into place earlier this year.
+It’s a question that is being asked ever more frequently here in the UK, since Wilson’s partnership with the UK Beach Tour came into place a few years ago.

 I’ve spent all year going between one and the other, as I went from domestic events to international events, and I’ve spoken to lots of people about it.
 Here are what I think are the advantages and disadvantages of each ball, and a final conclusion as to which ball I think is better!